Convergence and Optimality of the EM Algorithm Under Multi-Component Gaussian Mixture Models: Initialization and numerical studies

 For scheme (b), if some preliminary estimates of the labels can be obtained, say $\wh Y_1, \ldots, \wh Y_n$, then one can initialize by setting $\gamma_\ell(X_i; \theta^{(0)}) := 1\{\wh Y_i = \ell\}$ so that

-This leads to sufficient conditions on the proportion of misclassified data points under which \eqref{cond_init_phi_known} and \eqref{cond_init_phi_unknown} hold.
+This leads to sufficient conditions on the proportion of misclassified data points under which (b) of \cref{thm_conv_phi_known} and (b) of \cref{thm_conv_phi} hold.
 For example, when the separation condition \eqref{cond_Lu2016} is satisfied, one can use the Lloyd's algorithm to obtain preliminary labels.
-Indeed, the rates of Lloyd's algorithm given in \eqref{rate_Lloyd} ensure that both \eqref{cond_init_phi_known} and \eqref{cond_init_phi_unknown} hold, provided the following balancing condition is met:
+Indeed, the rates of Lloyd's algorithm given in \eqref{rate_Lloyd} ensure that both (b) of \cref{thm_conv_phi_known} and (b) of \cref{thm_conv_phi} hold, provided the following balancing condition is met:

 This condition ensures that neither the cluster centers nor the covariance structure are too unbalanced relative to the separation.

 On the other hand, when the separation between components is insufficient, scheme (a) can still be employed, provided that a consistent estimator of $\theta^*$ is available.
 In the context of \cref{rem_sT_samp}, it can be further simplified to find a consistent estimator of $\pi^*$ and $M^*$.
 A consistent estimator of $\theta^*$ can be obtained, for example, via the Method of Moments (MoM) approaches mentioned in the Introduction.
 When $d = 1$, the denoising MoM estimator proposed in \cite{WuYang2020} achieves a convergence rate of $(1/\pmin + 1/\Dtmin) n^{-1/\cO(L)}$.
 This exponential dependence on $L$ is unavoidable in the absence of any separation condition, and can be improved as the separation increases.
 For the multivariate $L$-GMM, a fast and consistent MoM estimation is proposed in \cite{LindsayBasak}, though no explicit convergence rates are provided.
 Recently, for higher dimensions ($d \ge 2$) and $L = 2$, \citet{kalai2010efficiently} proposed a MoM procedure that provably recovers the mixture parameters under the minimal separation.
 This framework was later extended to $L \ge 3$ by \citet{moitra2010settling}.
 While their estimation errors exhibit only polynomial dependence on $d$, $1/\pmin$, and $1/\Dtmin$, the degree of such polynomial is high, and the required sample complexity still grows exponentially in $L$.
 More recently, \citet{doss2023optimal} developed an estimator for the mixing measure that is minimax optimal in the multivariate isotropic $L$-GMM setting.
 In principle, this estimator could be used to construct a consistent estimator of $\theta^*$ with lower-order dependence on $d$, but this direction is not pursued in their work.
 For general anisotropic $L$-GMMs with $L \ge 3$, designing a provably consistent and computationally efficient MoM estimator with low sample complexity remains an open and important direction for future research.